Queensrÿche: History

-From the Mob to Queensrÿche (1980–1983)
+1980–1983: From the Mob to Queensrÿche

-The foundations for Queensrÿche began in the late 1970s.
-Lead guitarist Michael Wilton started the band Joker with friends in 1978, and they were joined by rhythm guitarist Chris DeGarmo in 1979.
+The foundations for Queensrÿche began in the late 1970s, when guitarist Michael Wilton started the band Joker with friends in 1978, and they were joined by guitarist Chris DeGarmo in 1979.
 In 1980, Wilton met drummer Scott Rockenfield at Easy Street Records in Seattle, and they formed the band Cross+Fire together on July 18 that year.
 They covered songs from popular heavy metal bands such as Iron Maiden and Judas Priest, and practiced in the garage of Rockenfield's parents which they called "The Dungeon" and fitted with egg cartons as acoustic cladding.
 Before long, DeGarmo and bassist Eddie Jackson joined Cross+Fire, and the band name was changed to the Mob, after the Black Sabbath song "The Mob Rules".
 In need of a singer for a one-off performance at a local rock festival, they recruited Babylon frontman Geoff Tate.
 After Babylon broke up, Tate performed a few shows with the Mob, but left because he was not interested in performing heavy metal covers.

 In 1981, the Mob put together sufficient funds to record a demo tape.
 Still without a singer, Tate was once again enlisted to help, much to the disapproval of his then-current band, Myth.
 The group recorded the four songs "Queen of the Reich", "Nightrider", "Blinded", and "The Lady Wore Black", the latter of which Tate had written the lyrics for.
 For an entire year, they brought their demo to various labels and were rejected by all of them.
 The Mob were ultimately offered a management contract by Kim and Diana Harris, the owners of Easy Street Records.
 However, as Tate remained committed to staying in Myth, the band reluctantly searched for another singer.

 Because the name "the Mob" was not available, their manager urged them to choose a different name.
 They reportedly ran out of ideas, and decided to name the band after the first song on their demo tape, "Queen of the Reich".
 The spelling "Queensreich" was modified to prevent association of the band with Nazism; "ryche" is a Middle English cognate to "Reich" which, like the German word, can mean "realm", "kingdom" or "empire".
-The name "Queensrÿche" is written with a metal umlaut over the letter 'y'.
+The name "Queensrÿche" is written with a metal umlaut over the letter "y".
 As the band later joked: "The umlaut over the 'y' has haunted us for years.
 We spent eleven years trying to explain how to pronounce it."
 The umlaut is used on all of Queensrÿche's releases, except for their 2011 album, Dedicated to Chaos.